-Yes, undocumented students are eligible to serve in many service-learning positions supported by the Center
+Yes, undocumented students are eligible to serve in many community engaged positions supported by the Center

 for Community Engagement.
 Undocumented students should take care to review the list of items required to

 complete the background check for each service-learning position (ex: full legal name, birth date, social security number or fingerprinting).
 Each community engaged learning course should also be matched with opportunities